Srishti-20/Tableau_basic_dashboard/README.md

 # Tableau_basic_dashboard
-A basic dashborad using a sample dataset.
+A basic dashboard using a sample dataset.